-A key aim of this programme is to engage individuals, communities, organisations and the public to drive change and make healthy lifestyles and behaviour 'normal' for everyone.
-NHS England has promoted this nationally using a large scale behaviour change approach called 'social movement for health'.
+A key aim of this programme is to engage individuals communities, organisations and the public to drive change and make healthy lifestyles and behaviour 'normal' for everyone.
+NHS England has promoted this nationally using a large scale behaviour change approach called 'social movement for prevention and work closer health'.

-Social Movement
+Movement for Health Healthy Neighbourhoods

-for Health Neighbourhoods and Localities
+and Localities